The Complete History of Panama Hats: Craft, Culture & Fashion

 A finely woven Panama hat with a black band resting on a rustic wooden table, representing the traditional craftsmanship and cultural history of Panama hats.

-The name became popular in the early 1900s when workers on the Panama Canal wore them.
-Since the hats were sold and shipped through Panama, the name stuck.
+The name “Panama hat” became popular in the early 1900s because the hats were sold and shipped through Panama during the construction of the Panama Canal.

 The Real Origin of the Panama Hat